-According to the National Council on Aging, about 10,000 people enroll into Medicare daily.
+According to the National Council on Aging, about 10,000 people enroll in Medicare daily.
 One of the most important decisions each one of these individuals must make is choosing a Medigap policy and the amount of coverage they will have in addition to their Original Medicare.

 Medigap, also called Medicare Supplements, is a health insurance policy that provides coverage for the out of pocket expenses that Original Medicare leaves up to the beneficiary to pay.
 Out of pocket expenses such as coinsurance, deductibles, and co-payments.